jw-source/LlamaSim/README.md

 # LlamaPoll:

-LlamaPoll is a baby (still developing!) multi-agent framework that can simulate human behavior at scale.
-Given a specific environment (voters in Pennsylvania, students at CMU, etc.), we use demographic data to replicate target groups, and aim to provide actionable insights for important questions/events.
+LlamaPoll is a baby (still developing!) multi-agent framework that aims to simulate human behavior at scale.
+Given a specific environment (voters in Pennsylvania, students at CMU, focus group participants etc.), we use demographic data to replicate target groups, and aim to provide actionable insights for important questions/events.

 More to come...